costis-t/smallProjects/R_Forecasting_with_ARMAX/README.md

 It seems we do have 17 missing values.
 Which are they?
-R comes with set operation functions (?setdiff) and we can use a set difference to find them.
+R comes with set operation functions (check `?setdiff`) and we can use a set difference to find them.
 ```r
 setdiff(as.character(date.grid), as.character(DT$date))
 #  [1] "2014-03-01" "2014-05-07" "2014-05-24" "2014-08-09" "2014-08-13"